alastairgould/Watchdog/README.md

 # Watchdog
-Watchdog is an application which runs on service fabric.
-It is designed to call http healthchecks of services running on the cluster and then report the result of the healtchecks to the service fabric health store.
+Watchdog is an application designed to monitor the health of services running on a service fabric cluster using HTTP healthchecks.
+The result of these healthchecks are then reported to the service fabric health store.

 Currently watchdog only supports guest executables and stateless services.